2025 Asia Cup: Breach of ICC Code of Conduct and Disciplinary hearings

-The BCCI lodged a complaint with the ICC against Pakistani players Haris Rauf and Sahibzada Farhan for their "provocative gestures" during the Super Four match between India and Pakistan.
-While fielding near the boundary, Rauf made a "jet crashing" gesture and a "6-0" finger sign, interpreted by Indian media as a symbolic reference to Pakistan's claim of shooting down six Indian aircraft during Operation Sindoor.
+The BCCI lodged a complaint with the ICC against Pakistani players Haris Rauf and Sahibzada Farhan for their "provocative" gestures during the Super Four match between India and Pakistan.
+While fielding near the boundary, Rauf made a "jet crashing" gesture and a "6-0" finger sign, interpreted as a symbolic reference to Pakistan's claim of shooting down six Indian aircraft during Operation Sindoor.
 A video published by NDTV showed that Rauf repeated the same gesture after taking a wicket, indicating his actions were not limited to a single incident.
 Earlier in the same match, Farhan celebrated his half-century by mimicking firing a rifle with his bat, which was described as provocative and insensitive by the Indian media.
 The PCB also registered a complaint against India captain Suryakumar Yadav, who expressed solidarity with the victims of the Pahalgam terror attack and dedicated his team's win to the Indian Army, which the PCB alleged were "political statements".

 Following disciplinary hearings conducted by members of the ICC Elite Panel of Match Referees, Suryakumar Yadav was found guilty of breaching Article 2.21 (conduct that brings the game into disrepute) and was fined 30 per cent of his match fee and given two demerit points.
 Sahibzada Farhan was found guilty of the same offence and was issued an official warning with one demerit point.
 Haris Rauf was found guilty of the same offence and was fined 30 per cent of his match fee and given two demerit points.
 Rauf was later found guilty of a further breach in the final on 28 September and received two additional demerit points.
 Because he accumulated four demerit points within a 24-month period this converted to two suspension points under the ICC framework, resulting in a two-match ban that ruled him out of Pakistan's ODIs against South Africa on 4 and 6 November 2025.

 In other incidents during the tournament Jasprit Bumrah received an official warning and one demerit point under Article 2.21, while Arshdeep Singh was cleared of an alleged breach of Article 2.6 (use of obscene or offensive gestures), and therefore no sanction was imposed on him.